What is Spatial Design and Why Does it Matter?

 The Foundations of Good Spatial Design

-Functionality – Your space should support your lifestyle or business needs.
+A space must support your lifestyle or business needs.

-Flow – Movement between regions should be smooth and intuitive.
+Movement between areas should feel natural and intuitive.

 In reality, effective Space Planning can begin with observation of how people flow through a space, which is something we regularly evaluate during initial site visits.